tlorans/ClimateRisks/docs/source/lowcarbonbeta.md

-## Minimum Variance Portfolio with Carbon Beta
+## Enhanced Index with Carbon Beta

 While low-carbon strategy relies on the hypothesis that carbon risk is unpriced by the markets, one could ask if it is still the case, with the growth of climate investing in asset management and the rise of public concerns about global warming.
 In contrast with Andersson et al. (2016), Gorgen et al. (2019) {cite:p}`gorgen2020carbon` and Roncalli et al. (2020) define carbon risk from a financial point of view, and consider that the carbon risk of equities corresponds to the market risk is priced in by the market (at least partially).
 This relax the low-carbon strategy assumption that carbon risk is not priced in by the market.

 In this part, we will introduce how Gorgen et al. (2019) show that carbon risk is a systematic risk factor, priced in by the market.
-Then, we will follow Roncalli et al. (2020) by introducing carbon beta into the Minimum Variance framework in order to hedge for carbon risk.
+Then, we will follow Roncalli et al. (2020) by introducing carbon beta into a portfolio optimization in a context of a benchmark problem in order to hedge for carbon risk.

 ### A Brown-Minus-Green Factor: Carbon Systematic Risk